johnbrc/MPD-Distribution/content/MPD-HB/MPD-HB.md

 ## Books for African contexts ##

-Over the past several decades, the African Christian community has multiplied and expanded significantly.
+Over the past three or four decades, the African Christian community has been multiplying and expanding massively.
 So much so that the global Christian community's statistical centre of gravity is now located in Africa.

 While this extraordinary numerical growth has taken place there has been a relative shortage of book publishing within Africa.
 Resources serving to edify, disciple and inspire Christian communities have been especially sparse in Francophone Africa.

 Furthermore, many books are imports or translations of books written for Christians in different—generally Western—cultural contexts, where quite different questions, cultural values and theological imperatives are considered significant.
 In short, many Christian textbooks used in leadership training are contextually inappropriate.

 Added to this is the economic costs of books published and distributed in a way that is primarily designed to protect the commercial interests of authors, book publishers, distributers and retailers.
-This results in many books being practically unattainable to those who are economically poor—including many pastors who are hungry for resources to enrich their vocational work of forming disciples.
+This results in many books being practically unattainable to those who are economically poor, including many leaders who are hungry for resources to enrich their vocational work of forming disciples.

-These pastors mediate between two cultural worlds: orality cultures and literacy cultures.
+These leaders mediate between two cultural worlds: orality cultures and literacy cultures.
 They need textbooks that will facilitate, rather than hinder this mediation.
 Textbooks that can be readily translated, where appropriate, into ethnic, mother-tongue languages.
 Textbooks that can be reproduced and distributed using a low-cost licensing system that facilitate and energises, rather than enervates, missional activity.

 ## A new publishing philosophy ##

 *Maize Plant Discipleship* is published with a missional philosophy at its heart, intended to practical fostering and facilitate a widespread adoption of Christian discipleship praxis.
-Accordingly:

-- **It does not represent a commercial publishing venture**.
+**It does not represent a commercial publishing venture**.
 Rather, MPD content is made available with a free-at-source license, which allows books to be reproduced, published and distributed without breaching copyright.

-- The *Creative Commons* [licence][Licensing] stipulates that any reproduction must identify the original author and translators and must retain the original licence as an integral part of the publication.

-- In this way the license respects and maintains the personal copyright of the author, yet it also releases the traditionally tight, commercial grip of copyright owners and publishers, upon reproduction and printing.
+The *Creative Commons* [licence][Licensing] must identify the original author and translators and must be retained as an integral part of the publication.
+In this way, the license respects and maintains the personal copyright of the author, yet it also releases the traditionally tight, commercial grip of copyright owners and publishers, upon reproduction and printing.

 ---